JenJen-Great/2048-with-Pygame/README.md

 - Create a branch feature/your-feature
 - Make changes and test locally
 - Open a pull request describing your changes
-- Please keep commits small and focused.
-If adding features, include screenshots or a short GIF in docs/.

 # Credits & Acknowledgements
 - Built using Pygame